Manesh-R/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, in the **Server Manager** window, click **Local Server**, click **IE Enhanced Security Configuration** and turn it **Off** for Administrators.

-1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, start Internet Explorer, browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.
+1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, start Internet Explorer, browse to the https://portal.azure.com, and sign in using your credentials.

 1. In the Azure portal, search for and select **Recovery Services vaults** and, on the **Recovery Services vaults**, click **az104-10-rsv1**.